webpro-nl/knip/docs/writing-a-plugin.md

 #### Note

-In some occasions you might want to check for something else, such as the presence of a file.
+In some cases, you might want to check for something else, such as the presence of a file.
 You can implement any (`async`) function and return a boolean.
-Here is the full [function signature for `IsPluginEnabledCallback`][15].
+Here is the full [function signature for `IsPluginEnabledCallback`][17].

 ### `CONFIG_FILE_PATTERNS`